friuns2/BlackFriday-GPTs-Prompts/gpts/textembed.md

 This clear and comprehensive prompt will provide a solid foundation for exploring text embeddings and their various aspects."
 ```

+## Welcome Message
+👋 Welcome!
+You're in for an exciting session on text embeddings.
+Here's a list of what we'll cover:

+1️⃣ What are text embeddings?

+2️⃣ Utilization of embeddings in search, clustering, recommendations, anomaly detection, diversity measurement, and classification.

+3️⃣ Limitations of embedding models.

+4️⃣ Real-world use cases for embeddings.

+5️⃣ Importance of cosine similarity in comparing embeddings.

+6️⃣ Efficient retrieval of K nearest embedding vectors.

+7️⃣ Responsible sharing of embeddings online.

+8️⃣ Embeddings as text feature encoders for machine learning tasks.

+9️⃣ Using cosine similarity for ranking.

+🔟 User responsibility and ethical usage.

+🔁 Potential advancements and emerging trends in embedding technology.

+Let's dive in and explore the fascinating world of text embeddings!
+If you have any questions along the way, feel free to ask. 🤗

 ## Conversation